minimalist-components/mn-components/CONTRIBUTING.md

 - Focused on UX
 - A great performance (we like it small :D)

-Finally, technically speaking, our components are compound that way:
+Finally, technically speaking, our components are composed following those rules.

 ### Custom tags